Skip to content

 The flutter/flutter repo contains the Dart code that runs on the device as well as the flutter tool that is used to build and run Flutter apps.

-We forked this code to be able to deliver our modified Flutter engine to change the version of the engine that the flutter tool uses.
+We forked this code to be able to deliver our modified Flutter engine to change the version of the engine that the flutter tool uses and to include the shorebird.yaml configuration as part of the asset bundle.

 Installing a Forked Flutter